 Visiting the Shenzhen 3 Nod Electronics for Smart Homes

 S2 students were provided with an opportunity to run food stalls during the post-exam OLE day to sell snacks prepared according to the principles of green eating.

-CUHK Business School, Business Lecture Series for Secondary School
+Business Lecture Series for Secondary School

 A business lecture has been arranged for S5 Economics and BAFS students to enrich their business knowledge and interview skills.
 Mr Lee, Siu Po Simon from CUHK delivered a lecture covering Hong Kong business environment and interview skills for university admission and job interview to our students.